Tablet PC Purchase

 Dear CCDS Students and Parents,

-Six years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
+Seven years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
 Microsoft produced this video at CCDS as we were testing it.
 An interview I did six years ago continues to be shared via Twitter, and it really is a great overview of Country Day’s powerful learning environment.
 It is worth a read: The Device Matters.
-Based on our experience we deployed successive generations of Surface Pro tablets over the past five years, and we can say with confidence that the Surfaces have exceeded our expectations.
-We will be deploying the Surface Pro 7 for the coming 2020-21 school year.
+Based on our experience we have deployed successive generations of Surface Pro tablets over the past six years, and we can say with confidence that the Surfaces have exceeded our expectations.
+We will be deploying the Surface Pro 7+ for the coming 2021-22 school year.

 For those of you who are planning to purchase a new Surface Pro 7+ this year, please watch the purchasing video above and then place your order here.
 See the FAQ for details.
 We recommend paying by electronic check (ACH) to minimize service fees.
 The ordering deadline is Friday, June 4, 2021.
 Important details about purchasing requirements and deadlines are shown in the tables below.